-Welcome to Flash Pulp, episode four hundred and seventy-one.
+Welcome to Flash Pulp, episode four hundred and ninety-three.

-Tonight we present Beneath: a Thomas Blackhall Chronicle, Part 2 of 2
+Tonight we present Well-Worn Paths: a Blackhall Chronicle

-This week’s episodes are brought to you by The Gatecast!
+This week’s episodes are brought to you by Chrononaut Cinema Reviews!

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.

 Tonight, we cross and re-cross the Canadian wilderness, as if an echo of another time.